sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Solaris 10 on SPARC processors in 64-bit mode.
 (Substantial work has been done on this.
 A port can be expected in 2011).

 More information about the status of the Solaris ports can be found on the [[solaris|Solaris]] page of the Sage Wiki.
 There's also some notes about installing [[solaris-binaries|Solaris binaries]]

+====== Mac OS X (XCode 4) ======
+ * XCode 4.0.1 is known to produce a Sage executable that segfaults.
+This needs work.
+Even more work needs to be done if one wants to use Clang-based compilers that come with it: they cannot even build the whole of Sage.